-In this section, we use the theory of Bott integrable systems studied by Fomenko et alli to realize Arnold fluids with any possible Morse-Bott Bernoulli function.
-The connection between these steady flows and the theory of Morse-Bott integrable systems was already observed in \cite{EG0}.
-We will show that any topological configuration (in the sense of a graph manifold and a given admissible Morse-Bott function) can be realized by an Arnold fluid.
+In this section, we use the theory of Bott integrable systems developed by Fomenko et alli to realize Arnold flows with any possible Morse-Bott Bernoulli function.
+The connection between these steady flows and the theory of Morse-Bott integrable systems was already used in \cite{EG0}.
+We will show that any topological configuration (in the sense of a graph manifold and a given admissible Morse-Bott function) can be realized by an Arnold flow.
 To simplify the discussion, we will treat in this section the case where the Morse-Bott integral contains a single connected critical submanifold in each connected component of the critical level set.
-In the language of atoms introduced in \cite{BF}, this means that we assume that the Bott integral has only simple atoms.
-We leave for the Appendix the case of arbitrary $3$-atoms, where we also discuss the topological classification of the moduli of Arnold fluids with Morse-Bott Bernoulli function.
-Taking into acccount this appendix, we get a proof of Theorem \ref{main2}.
+In the language of atoms introduced in \cite{BF}, this means that we assume that the Bott integral only has simple atoms.
+We leave for the Appendix the case of arbitrary $3$-atoms, where we also discuss the topological classification of the moduli of Arnold flows with Morse-Bott Bernoulli function.
+Taking into account this appendix, we get a proof of Theorem \ref{main2}.